paul-schweng/UNDECIDED/docs/SRS.md

 - [3.1.18 verify](#3118-verify)

 ### 3.1.1 register
-In the authentification process a guest and a business user have to register to get acces to the website.
-A guest becomes a user by creating a account.
+In the authentification process a guest has the possibility to register to get access to the website's functionalities. <br/>
+In other words: A guest becomes a (business) user by creating an account.

 ### 3.1.2 login
 The website will provide the possibility to log in.
 This will also make the usability easier when a user wants to manage his sessions, post or join a session because they don't have to enter their mail address every time.